Covercrypt Application Level Encryption API

 It is best to perform attribute rotations using the KMS: the master keys will be automatically rekeyed and as long as a user key is active in the KMS (the key has not been revoked), it will also be automatically rekeyed.

-rotating the Department::MKG attribute
+rotating the Department::MKG attribute¶

-Before rotating attributes, let us make a local copy of the current confidential marketing user to show what happens to non-refreshed keys after the attribute rotation.
+Before rotating attributes, let us make a local copy of the

-creating a new confidential marketing message
+creating a new confidential marketing message¶

-The rekeyed public key is exported from the KMS to encrypt a new marketing confidential message using the native library.
+The rekeyed public key is exported from the KMS to encrypt a new marketing confidential

-decrypting the messages with the rekeyed key
+decrypting the messages with the rekeyed key¶

-The automatically rekeyed confidential marketing user key can still decrypt the “old” protected marketing message, as well as the new confidential marketing message.
+The automatically rekeyed confidential marketing user key can still decrypt

-decrypting the messages with the NON rekeyed key
+decrypting the messages with the NON rekeyed key¶

-However, the old, non-rekeyed confidential marketing user key can still decrypt the old protected marketing message but not the new confidential marketing message:
+user key can still decrypt the old protected marketing

-The whole code
+The whole code¶

 The whole code in a single blob of the steps above

-If you want to see full code of usage of cloudproof_js, please check the examples directory in Github.
+If you want to see full code of usage of cloudproof_js

-If you want to see full code of usage of cloudproof_java, please check the examples directory in Github.
+If you want to see full code of usage of cloudproof_java

 The full code is available in the examples directory of the Github repo.